Collegium Trilingue: Foundation

-The executors of Busleyden's will initially wished for the college to be integrated in one of the existing colleges of the University of Louvain.
+The executors of Busleyden's will initially wished for the college to be integrated into one of the existing colleges of the University of Louvain.
 Their wish did not materialize, however, mainly because of the opposition from the members of the Arts Faculty, which organized Latin courses and did not want competition.

 In April 1519, the executors acquired a number of buildings in the vicinity of the Vismarkt.
 The building complex was inaugurated in October 1520, after extensive renovation works.
 In addition to a chapel and auditoria, the complex consisted of a kitchen, refectory, rooms for students and professors (accessible through the so-called ‘Wentelsteen’, which still exists today) and a library, providing storage for Busleyden’s invaluable collection of books of manuscripts, which had been brought over from Mechlin by boat.
 The lectures started well before the construction was finished.

 At the instigation of Erasmus, Matthaeus Adrianus (c.
-1475–after 1521) started with the Hebrew lectures already in March 1518, and Hadrianus Barlandus (1486–1536; Latin) and Rutger Rescius (c.
+1475–after 1521) started with the Hebrew lectures as early as March 1518, and Hadrianus Barlandus (1486–1536; Latin) and Rutger Rescius (c.
 1495–1545; Greek) followed suit in September of the same year.

 Meanwhile the relationship with the university remained troublesome.
-The recent Reuchlin affaire in Cologne and the stir caused by Luther in Wittenberg only strengthened the theologians’ aversion to the study of Greek and Hebrew, and the Arts Faculty wanted to maintain its monopoly over language teaching.
+The recent Reuchlin affair in Cologne and the stir caused by Luther in Wittenberg only strengthened the theologians' aversion to the study of Greek and Hebrew, and the Arts Faculty wanted to maintain its monopoly of language teaching.
 After lingering negotiations and several interventions of important personalities, including the later pope Adrian VI, the Collegium Trilingue was recognized as a university institute by the university council in March 1520.
-The college was, however, never incorporated in the structure of its natural partner, the Arts Faculty.
+The college was, however, never incorporated into the structure of its natural partner, the Arts Faculty.